What is an ADU: Accessory Dwelling Units explained

 There’s many reasons to appreciate the hypothetical benefits of ADUs, but there’s also many reasons why so few people have chosen to build permitted ADUs.

-On this website and in the Building an ADU course, we’ll cover the pragmatic steps to developing a permitted ADU on a property, what the common stumbling blocks are, and strategies to overcome those stumbling blocks.
+On this website, book and in the Building an ADU course, I cover the pragmatic steps to developing a permitted ADU on a property, what the common stumbling blocks are, and strategies to overcome those stumbling blocks.
 We’ll talk about how much they cost to build, how to pay for them, and the return on investment.
-We'll cover the regulations, finding a designer and builder, basic buidling science, options for using or renting the ADU, ADU design principles, ADU utility connections, and finally, we'll review the entire step-by-step process to ADU development from start to finish.
+We'll cover the regulations, finding a designer and builder, basic buidling science, options for using or renting the ADU, ADU design principles, ADU utility connections, and we'll review the entire step-by-step process to ADU development from start to finish.